 Remember you became parents at the same time

 Sure, biological mothers get a 9-month head start on getting to know their child.
 Mothers feel their baby move, get to know their sleep schedules and much more.
 Babies, too, spend time listening to mama’s heart beat, and becomes used to the rhythm of her movements.
 But, you both meet your baby at the same time, his cries are new to both of you and you both begin your journey as parents to this child at the same time.
-So, be sure to get daddy on duty right from the beginning so together you can delight in discovering your new baby.
+So, be sure to encourage dad to get in on the action right from the beginning so together you can delight in discovering your new baby.

 Instead of criticizing

 It’s easy to point out someone else’s mistakes.
 And, truth be told, when you’re struggling to learn something new – like caring for a newborn for the first time (or even the second or third) – it can be a real confidence boost to see others failing.
-Doing so, at least in that moment, you won’t feel so inept, but there will come a time when you’ll need dad to step in to take over and he’ll either be hesitant to do so or otherwise unsuccessful in providing your child with what she needs.
+Doing so, at least in that moment, helps you feel less of a failure.
+But there will come a time when you’ll need dad to step in to take over and he’ll either be hesitant to do so or otherwise unsuccessful in providing your child with what she needs.

 Focus on setting him up for success